-Disclosures for the identification of potential Global Systemically Important Banks (G-SIBs)
+Disclosures for the identification of potential Global Systemically Important Banks

-Under the international framework for addressing the risks posed by G-SIBs, a large sample of international banks report twelve indicators that the Basel Committee on Banking Supervision (BCBS) uses to identify those banks that are systemically important on a global scale.
+Under the international framework for addressing the risks posed by Global Systemically Important Banks (G-SIBs), a large sample of international banks report twelve indicators which the Basel Committee on Banking Supervision (BCBS) use to identify those institutions which are systemically important on a global scale.
 The indicators are designed to reflect the size of banks, their interconnectedness, the lack of readily available substitutes or financial institution infrastructure for the services they provide, their complexity and their global (cross-jurisdictional) activity.

-This indicator-based measurement approach supported by supervisory judgement provides a framework for periodically reviewing the G-SIB status of a given bank.
+This indicator-based measurement approach, supported by supervisory judgement, provides a framework for periodically reviewing the G-SIB status of a given bank.
 Should a bank qualify as a G-SIB, it will be subject to a greater higher loss absorbency (HLA) requirement depending on how systemically important the bank is.
 Any G-SIB HLA requirement is to be met with Common Equity Tier 1 capital.

-The Australian Prudential Regulation Authority (APRA) has determined that National Australia Bank Limited, along with Australia and New Zealand Banking Corporation, Commonwealth Bank of Australia and Westpac Banking Corporation, are Domestic Systemically Important Banks (D-SIBs) in Australia and are required to hold an additional 1% HLA buffer, which is equivalent to the requirement for a bucket 1 or lowest level G-SIB.
+The Australian Prudential Regulation Authority (APRA) has determined that National Australia Bank Limited, along with Australia and New Zealand Banking Corporation, Commonwealth Bank of Australia and Westpac Banking Corporation, are Domestic Systemically Important Banks (D-SIBs) in Australia and are required to hold an additional 1% HLA buffer, which is equivalent to the requirement for a lowest level G-SIB.